Fontaine Fox: Inspiration

 Fox continued the Toonerville Folks comic panel until 1955, changing syndicates twice, eventually gaining all rights to his comic panel.
 He later moved to New York City.
 During the 1940s, he lived at One West Elm Street in Greenwich, Connecticut, spending winters at 610 North Ocean Boulevard in Delray Beach, Florida.
 Jack Morley, an assistant with Fox, also worked with Crockett Johnson on Barnaby.

 Apart from drawing comics, he was an author and a fervent golfer, winning several tournaments.
 His cartoons ran for 42 years and were honored in a 1995 U.S. postage stamp series.
 Upon retirement, he refused to let his brainchild pass into another cartoonist's hands.
 Fox died at the age of 80 in Greenwich in 1964.
-His epitaph reads, "I had a hunch something like this would happen."
+His epitaph is believed to read, "I had a hunch something like this would happen," but his gravestone shows no epitaph.

 Books

 Fox did three books, Fontaine Fox's Funny Folk (1917), Fontaine Fox's Cartoons (1918) and The Toonerville Trolley and Other Cartoons (1921), as well as illustrating several others, notably for Ring W. Lardner, including Own Your Own Home (1919) and Bib Ballads (1915).